Algebraicity of ratios of Rankin-Selberg $L$-functions and applications to Deligne's conjecture: Introduction

+By assumption (1), we may assume $n$ is even.
+Note that $\min\{\kappa_j,\ell_j\} \geq 3$ and $\underline{\kappa}\sqcup\underline{\ell}$ is $2$-regular imply that $L(s,\itSigma \times \itPi)$ admits at least two critical points (cf.\,\S\,\ref{SS:RS}).
+To prove Conjecture \ref{C:main 1}, it then suffices to show that (\ref{E:sketch 1}) holds for an arbitrary non-central critical point by applying the results of Harder--Raghuram \cite[Theorem 7.21]{HR2020} and the author \cite[Theorem 3.2]{Chen2023}.
+We assume $m_0$ is slightly on the right of the central strip as in (\ref{E:main proof 0}).
+Consider an algebraic automorphic representation $\tau$ of $\GL_{n+n'}(\A)$ defined by

-Based on assumptions (1) and (2), apply Lemma \ref{L:combinatorial} we see that $\tau_\infty$ contributes non-trivially to the bottom degree relative Lie algebra cohomology.
+Based on assumptions (1) and (2), applying Lemma \ref{L:combinatorial} we see that $\tau_\infty$ contributes non-trivially to the bottom degree relative Lie algebra cohomology.
 With respect to a canonical choice of generator in the relative Lie algebra cohomology in \S\,\ref{SS:generator}, we construct in \S\,\ref{S:Eisenstein} certain Eisenstein cohomology classes associated to $\tau$ in the cohomology of the locally symmetric space for $\GL_{n+n'}$ in the bottom degree.
-By restricting to the boundary of the Borel--Serre compactification of the locally symmetric space, we prove in Theorem \ref{T:period relation} that the algebraicity of these cohomology classes can be expressed in terms of product of the Betti--Whittaker periods (cf.\,\S\,\ref{SS:BW periods}) of the cuspidal summands of $\tau$.
-Based on assumption (3), we show that there exist an auxiliary regular algebraic cuspidal automorphic representation $\itPsi$ of $\GL_{n+n'+1}(\A)$ and a critical point $M_0$ for $L(s,\itPsi \times \tau)$ such that $(\itPsi_\infty,\tau_\infty)$ is balanced (cf.\,(\ref{E:balanced})) and $M_0$ shifted to non-central critical point for the two Rankin--Selberg $L$-functions that appear on the right-hand side of the decomposition
+By restricting to the boundary of the Borel--Serre compactification of the locally symmetric space, we prove in Theorem \ref{T:period relation} that the algebraicity of these cohomology classes can be expressed in terms of products of the Betti--Whittaker periods (cf.\,\S\,\ref{SS:BW periods}) of the cuspidal summands of $\tau$.
+The assumption (3) ensures the existence of an auxiliary regular algebraic cuspidal automorphic representation $\itPsi$ of $\GL_{n+n'+1}(\A)$ together with a half-integer $M_0$ such that (i) $M_0$ is critical for $L(s,\itPsi \times \tau)$; (ii) $(\itPsi_\infty,\tau_\infty)$ is balanced (cf.\,(\ref{E:balanced})); (iii) $M_0$ shifted to non-central critical points for the two Rankin--Selberg $L$-functions that appear on the right-hand side of the decomposition